 Are you baffled why all your post-hysterectomy weight loss efforts have failed?

 Following a hysterectomy, you might find yourself gaining weight or you may be overweight from the beginning and may feel as though losing weight after a hysterectomy is impossible.

 Weight gain after hysterectomy can be especially harmful because it can contribute to getting pelvic floor weakness and a vaginal prolapse after the hysterectomy.

-If you have trouble losing weight after your surgery, try the following guidelines that my doctor gave to me after my hysterectomy.
+If you have trouble losing weight after your surgery, try the following guidelines.
+(Recommended by my doctor after my hysterectomy.)

 How and when to exercise for post-hysterectomy weight loss?